JetBrains/intellij-sdk-docs/topics/ui/controls/balloon.md

 ![](09_error_correct.png)

 ### Naming a notification group
 Each balloon notification belongs to a group.
-Groups can be seen in _Settings > Appearance & Behavior > Notifications_.
+Groups can be seen in <ui-path>Settings | Appearance & Behavior | Notifications</ui-path>.

 To name a notification group, follow these rules:
 * Name the group with an ending to the phrase “Notifications in this group notify the user about…“.
 Examples: _Automatic indent detection_, _Content root duplicates_.